Frequently Asked Questions

 - University Police work round-the-clock on campus and can be reached 24 hours a day at (717) 871-4357.
 They provide escort service during the late night hours and patrol the campus including the residence hall areas at night.

 - Residence hall staff members are trained to deal with emergency situations.

-- Resident Assistants are on duty in each residence hall nightly.
-Graduate Assistants and Professional staff are on-call nightly during the academic year.
+- Resident Assistants (RAs) are on duty in each residence hall nightly.
+Graduate Assistants (GAs) and professional staff are on-call nightly during the academic year.